IndomieGorengSatu/Mie/README.md

-## I’ll tell you something about German sausages, they’re the wurst
+## Why can’t you hear a pterodactyl go to the bathroom?
+The p is silent.